Prompt a Robot to Walk with Large Language Models: Method

 \subsection{Prompt Engineering}

-Directly feeding observation and action pairs to LLMs often results in actions that do not achieve a stable walking gait.
-We next illustrate the prompt engineering step to guide LLMs to function as a feedback policy.
-Our prompt design, as shown in Fig.~\ref{fig:prompt}, can be classified into two categories: description prompt and observation and action prompt.
+Directly feeding observation and action pairs to LLMs often result in actions that do not achieve a stable walking gait.
+Next, we illustrate the prompt engineering step to guide LLMs in functioning as a feedback policy.
+Our prompt design, as shown in Fig.~\ref{fig:prompt}, can be classified into two categories: description prompt $P_{Desc}$ and historical observation and action prompt $P_{Hist}$ as below

-\textbf{Description Prompt.} The description prompt begins with $P_{TD}$, a precise description of the robot walking task.
+\textbf{Description Prompt.} The description prompt begins with $P_{TD}$, a precise task description of the robot walking task.
 This is then followed by control design details, e.g., the policy's operating frequency, ensuring that the LLM aligns the actions to this frequency.
-Next, we specify the format and meaning of both observations and actions in $P_{IO}$, allowing LLMs to understand the context of the inputs and actions.
+Next, we specify the format and meaning of both input observations and output actions in $P_{IO}$, allowing LLMs to understand the context of the inputs and actions.
 Then, an explicit enumeration of the joint order of our robot is provided in $P_{JO}$ to guide the LLM to comprehend the robot configuration.
-Additionally, we specify in the prompt $P_{AI}$ that all the values LLMs encounter are not raw data.
-Instead, these numerical values have been normalized.
-Lastly, the prompt offers an overview of the entire control pipeline in $P_{CP}$, granting the LLM a macro perspective on how individual components enabling it to process and interlink.
+In $P_{AI}$, we provide additional illustration to describe the data processing method and output requirements.
+Lastly, the prompt offers an overview of the entire control pipeline in $P_{CP}$, granting the LLM a macro perspective on how individual components enable it to process and interlink.
 It is crucial to highlight that, unlike classic learning-based and model-based walking controllers, text serves an important role in the LLM policy.

 \textbf{Observation and Action Prompt.} A sequence of observation and action pairs $P_{Hist}$ are used as prompts.
 These pairs are generated from the recent history of the robot walking trajectory.
 This procedure is widely used in RL-based robot walking controllers, where it allows the neural network to infer the dynamics as well as the privileged environment information.
 With a sequence of observation and action prompts, LLMs can in-context learn the dynamics and infer a reactive control action, where the observation prompt serves as the feedback signal.
 Note that both observation and action are converted to text format to interface with LLMs.